-Oklahoma City, OK – On Saturday, March 16, the WEOKIE Foundation will award 25 graduating high school seniors a combined $50,000 in college scholarships.
-Each of the 25 recipients will receive a $2,000 scholarship for their continued college education.
+Oklahoma City, OK – On Saturday, March 16, the WEOKIE Foundation awarded 25 graduating high school seniors a combined $50,000 in college scholarships.
+Each of the 25 recipients received a $2,000 scholarship for their college education.
 The winners were selected from more than 550 applications received.

 |Luke||Schwartz||Bishop McGuinness High School|

 |Jacqueline||Hui||Deer Creek High School|

 |Madison||Lupu||Deer Creek High School|

 |Paige||Ifland||Deer Creek High School|

 |Aubyn||Hatchett||Dibble High School|